AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

 ##### **3.1.3.2 [!UICONTROL Media section:]**

 1. Click on the **[!UICONTROL Add media] button**
-2. On the **[!UICONTROL Select Assets] screen, scroll down to the Frescopa>Products folder and select an image.
+2. On the **[!UICONTROL Select Assets] screen, scroll down to the Fréscopa>Products folder and select an image.
 3. Click on the image and click the **[!UICONTROL Select] button** to add the image to your push notification.

 ##### **3.1.3.3 [!UICONTROL Content section:]**